 Currently, the clipboard.js library is the most stable and and widely used method for accessing the clipboard from web browsers.

-For the Asynchronous API, there are still some open questions such as the fact that writing to the clipboard does not request any permission by default, which can result in really bad user experience should the clipboard content be overwritten by malicious data.
+For the Asynchronous API, there are still some open questions such as the fact that writing to the clipboard does not request any permission by default.
+As a result the clipboard content could be overwritten by malicious data which leads to a really bad user experience.
 For more information about potential abuse of the clipboard, read here.

-The Editor’s Working Draft is pretty promising though, so that browsers other than Chrome (v66 and up) should support it in the near future.
-For all curios bleeding edge testers out there, the new API can be safely used with a conditional fallback implementation as explained on Stack Overflow by Dean Taylor, see this example code.
+The Editor’s Working Draft is pretty promising though.
+Browsers other than Chrome (v66 and up) should support it in the near future.
+For all curios bleeding edge testers out there, the new API can be safely used with a conditional fallback implementation as explained on Stack Overflow by Dean Taylor.

 Ressources and further notes